-In this post, I am going to discuss one of the important topic related to InnoDB Storage Engine of MySQL.
+In this post, I am going to discuss one of the important topics related to InnoDB Storage Engine of MySQL.

 What is a role of the InnoDB ibdata1 file (.idb file)?

-The ibdata1 is a file which InnoDB is used for the purpose of shared tablespace.
+The ibdata1 is a file which is using for the purpose of shared tablespace.

-I have noticed that, this is one of the most important and heavily loaded file of MySQL server.
+I have noticed that this is one of the most important and heavily loaded files of MySQL server.

 If we delete this file, we will not be able to get MySQL after restart.